takapi327/ldbc/README.md

 The difference in usage is that there are differences in the way connections are built between jdbc and ldbc.

+> [!CAUTION]
+> **ldbc** is currently under active development.
+Please note that current functionality may therefore be deprecated or changed in the future.

 **jdbc connector**

 ```scala